gbgabiola/100DaysOfCode/r1-log.md

 **Today's Progress**: Not much coding today, just went in FCC challenges and finished the Applied Accessibility track.

 ## Day 9: June 10, Sunday
-**Today's Progress**: Refreshed my algorthm skills with part3 of cs50, then finished the Responsive Web Design Principles track in FCC
+**Today's Progress**: Refreshed my algorthm skills with part3 of cs50, then finished the Responsive Web Design Principles track in FCC.

 ## Day 10: June 11, Monday
-**Today's Progress**: Deep dive into algorithm with cs50 lesson 4, and finished CSS Flexbox in FCC, I realize there's a lot of things I need to learn even in CSS, planning to deep dive into advanced CSS within 100days
+**Today's Progress**: Deep dive into algorithm with cs50 lesson 4, and finished CSS Flexbox in FCC, I realize there's a lot of things I need to learn even in CSS, planning to deep dive into advanced CSS within 100days.

 ## Day 11: June 12, Tuesday
-**Today's Progress**: Not very productive today, just went to some CSS Grid in FCC and then practice algorithm with cs50
+**Today's Progress**: Not very productive today, just went to some CSS Grid in FCC and then practice algorithm with cs50.

 ## Day 12: June 13, Wednesday
 **Today's Progress**: Had a hard time understanding and setting up a ssh, but tommorow will deep dive into it because of permission problem with github.
 Finished the CSS Grid in FCC.
 Submitted the pset3 music in cs50.

+## Day 13: June 14, Thursday
+**Today's Progress**: Read the Best Programming Practices of Udacity includes developing well-structured programs, naming convention, indentation and using comments for the readability of the code.